ahmadnassri/node-template-literals-engine/docs/README.md

 #### Helper functions

 Helpers are essentially functions that can be called within the template.

+All helper functions are available through the `fn` context

 <details><summary>Example</summary>